 Pub Cheese Burger is a unique open-face burger.
 Parmesan grilled sourdough bread topped with a charred hamburger patty, pub cheese, and golden grilled onions.
 One of my all-time favorite ways to eat a burger.
 This one needs a fork and knife.

-The inspiration for this burger comes from a restaurant that had been a staple in my hometown.
+The inspiration for this burger comes from a restaurant that had been a staple in my hometown of Kankakee, Illinois.
 The Little Corporal.